Mix it up to maximize points, miles and cash back

 Cash back cards

-My last post talked about simple cashback apps that require little to no maintenance.
+My last post covered simple cashback apps that require little to no maintenance.
 Cashback credit cards are becoming more and more popular, especially for us long-time players that are reaching our limits of new credit cards available.

-For the record, my wife and I have received ten new credit card sign up bonuses in the first 6 months of the year.
-We are currently awaiting payoff on another four applications that we have not been paid on.
+For the record, my wife and I received ten new credit card sign-up bonuses in the first six months of the year.
+We are currently awaiting the payoff on four other unpaid applications.

 We have plenty of frequent flyer miles and hotel points but there is always room for more cash.
 Half of our earnings we take or earn in cashback.
 Example: We could get a higher rate of return by turning our Membership Rewards points into miles and use them for premium cabin experiences.
 But we have plenty of miles already, hence the decision to deposit into our Schwab account.